sketch-hq/SketchAPI/docs/pages/cli-detach.md

 ### Related resources

-For more information on custom data and how to access within the raw JSON document data or via the plugin API, see also:
+For more information on custom data and how to access it within the raw JSON document data or via the plugin API, see also:

 - [Sketch file format](/file-format/)
 - [Layer settings](/reference/api/#get-a-layer-setting)